Close Banner

 • Half-price pass holder tickets at partner resorts once all days are used (excluding Hakuba Valley, Rusutsu in Japan and European Partner Resorts)

-The Unrestricted Epic Pass offers entry and unrestricted, unlimited skiing for the entire 2023-2024 season at 67 resorts:
+The Unrestricted Epic Pass offers unrestricted, unlimited skiing for the entire 2024-2025 season at 42 resorts, plus additional limited skiing/boarding access to 45 international destinations:

 Rockies